Home / PUBLIC SAFETY / Chadbourn Calls Emergency Meeting

 Jordan and Clewis are reportedly leading a coalition to have Elliot removed from office, the sources said.
 A previous executive session about Elliot was abruptly halted at a board meeting earlier this month.

-Elliot was a lieutenant when he was appointed interim chief in 2021, and officially became chief in 2022.
+Elliot was an investigator when he was appointed interim chief in 2021, and officially became chief in 2022.
 He replaced Anthony Spivey, who resigned and was arrested in 2021.
 The former chief was convicted in 2023 of stealing firearms, drugs and cash from the Chadbourn Police evidence locker.
-Elliot assisted in that investigation both he worked for Spivey and after becoming chief.
 Elliot is one of four candidates for county sheriff, including appointed Sheriff Bill Rogers.

 All members of the board were asked if Jordan and Clewis would recuse themselves from discussions about Elliot, due to potential conflicts of interest.